bukiro/PECS/README.md

 A modern computer should have no issues running PECS in a browser, but mind that it requires some processing power and is not great on smartphones.
 PECS looks best in the Edge browser.

 Note: Add your custom content before you build the app.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.4.

 # Database